2021 WTA Finals – Singles

 Garbiñe Muguruza defeated Anett Kontaveit in the final, 6–3, 7–5 to win the singles tennis title at the 2021 WTA Finals.
-It was her 10th and last career WTA Tour title.
+It was her 10th career WTA Tour title.

 Ashleigh Barty was the reigning champion from when the event was last held in 2019, but withdrew to prioritize her recovery and prepare for the upcoming season.

 Aryna Sabalenka, Barbora Krejčíková, Maria Sakkari, Iga Świątek, Paula Badosa, and Kontaveit made their singles debuts at the event.
 Krejčíková was the only player in this edition to qualify for both the singles and doubles tournaments.